screepers/screeps-profiler/README.md

 * `calls`: The number of times each function was invoked while the profiler was running
 * `time`: The total CPU consumed by each function (inclusive of all profiled callees) while the profiler was running
 * `avg`: The average CPU used by each function (`time / calls`)
+* `intents`: The number of intents registered by each function (inclusive of all profiled callees)
+  * **WARNING:** The profiler is not able to determine when a registered intent from one API call replaces a previously-registered intent (ex: calling `Creep.move()` multiple times on the same creep can only register at most one intent).
+As such, the figures reported here should be treated as an upper bound.
+* `function`: The names of each function

 Below is a sample output of `Game.profiler.profile(1000)`